 Instead, you can try to understand the key differences and pass that on to your team.
 In the next part, we’ll go over the five core areas where customer success management and account management differ.

 1. Different Backgrounds

 Account management has been around for a long time—companies long ago realized the importance of having a group outside of the sales team that focuses on renewing, upselling, and cross-selling.
-Account managers are present in all sorts of businesses, from traditional manufacturing to the most modern industries.
+Account managers are present in all sorts of businesses, from traditional manufacturing to the most cutting-edge tech companies.

 Customer success, however, is a bit newer.
 And its recent popularity has been driven largely by the software-as-a-service (SaaS) industry.
 While every industry can benefit from customer success strategies, the responsibilities of a customer success professional have largely been shaped by the SaaS customer lifecycle.

 The backgrounds of these two fields might not seem relevant to the discussion of what they do differently.
 But how companies interact with customers has changed a great deal as business has changed, and that’s had an effect on what you need to do to generate customer loyalty.

 Keep these different backgrounds in mind as you read on, and you may better understand why these two fields are as different as they are.